 These jump ropes are best for advanced jumpers who need a very fast ropes.
 These jump ropes are designed for speed skipping and double unders, and come with a variety of different cable types for different uses.

-Summary: An incredibly fast and versatile fitness rope that has become popular for speed and double unders at competitions, with competitive jumpers using to get up to seven jumps a second.
+Summary: Extremely fast and versatile fitness rope that has become popular for speed and double unders at competitions, with competitive jumpers using to get up to seven jumps a second.
 Handles feature a patented ball bearing system that make it very efficient and smooth spinning.

 - Weight: 3.4 oz